reet9065/summer-collection-e-com_frontend/README.md

 * 🛠️ **Vite**:
   Fast build and dev server support using Vite for better DX and speed.

----

 ## 🙌 Credits

-Built as an internship assignment by \[Your Name].
+Built as an internship assignment by Ritesh Kumar
 Data provided via [RapidAPI](https://rapidapi.com/).

----

 ## 📌 Note